Dionaea muscipula sprout.

 I remove the pots from the plastic bags and move them to bright terrarium or greenhouse.
 Please see Sowing Seeds Step-by-Step for more details on starting seeds.

 are very slow growing.
-It could easily take 5 years to get a mature plant from seed.
+It could easily take 5 years to get a mature plant from seed if they are not fed regularly.
 Experts with greenhouses can get mature or close to mature plants in three years.
+You can get a mature plant in two years if you feed it in the traps as much as the plant can handle.
 But no one grows Dionaea from seed commercially except to find new varieties.
 The usual technique for commercial propagation is sterile culture called tissue culture or micropropagation.
 They propagate only the very best selected plants which may be one in a thousand from seed.
 Expert growers may also fertilize their plants.
 This is tricky to do safely.
 DO NOT fertilize your plants unless

 you don't care if you kill them.
-Have patience.
+Feed them in the traps with Dried Blood Worms.

 New Dionaea seedlings will tend to grow for about 4 months then